wpconnect-co/orders-sync-to-airtable-for-woocommerce/readme.md

 * A user starts the wizard
 * Enter its Airtable’s access token
-* He chooses a template ("WP connect WooCommerce Orders template" or "Start from scratch" (manual selection of a base / table from Airtable to export data to)
+* He chooses a template ("Orders Sync to Airtable for WooCommerce Template" or "Start from scratch" (manual selection of a base / table from Airtable to export data to)
 * Then he can map fields from WooCommerce to Airtable
 * Finally he chooses sync option: manual or automatic